 To make their own vertical space more appealing, place it near a window.
 As well as getting a good spot to snooze in the sun, your cat will be able to see outside.
 This will allow them to watch natural prey, such as birds, to entertain their natural curiosity and instincts.

-Cats climb purely out of curiosity.
-If there’s nothing to explore, they will quickly lose interest.
 Make sure there’s nothing to tempt them onto counters and tables by never leaving food out.
-Always wiping down surfaces to remove food odours will also take away any temptation.
-Consider using a citrus scented cleaner – this is a natural deterrent for cats.
+Always wipe down surfaces to remove food odours; this will help to remove their temptation.

 As well as food, make sure there is nothing else to tempt your cat to climb up high.
+This can include toys, cat nip, moving objects or windows.
 Consider getting blinds or curtains for windows near counters so that your cat can’t see outside.

 However, you should be prepared for the possibility that your cat is happy to overeat.
 Keep a close eye on your cat’s weight and speak to your vet for advice if you think your pet is overweight.

-Keeping your cat in another room while you’re cooking can minimise the risk.
+Keep your cat in another room while you’re cooking to help minimise the risk of injury or contaminating your food while you are cooking.
 Make sure they have somewhere to sleep and toys to keep them comfortable and stimulated.